Ram-cs/CS143_Porject_2/Pro2B/README.txt

 Where A = {Input_id}
 B = {labeldem, labelgop, labeldjt}

 QUESTION 2: Take a look at the schema for comments.
 Forget BCNF and 3NF.
 Does the data frame look normalized?
 In other words, is the data frame free of redundancies that might affect insert/update integrity?
 If not, how would we decompose it?
 Why do you believe the collector of the data stored it in this way?

 It is not normalized.
 For example author + author_flair_text creates redundancies as does subreddit_id + subreddit.
 To decompose:

 Relations with:
 {subreddit_id, subreddit}
 {author, can_guild, link_id, author_flair_text, author_flair_css_class,
 author_cakeday}
 {score, controversiality}
 {id, author, subreddit_id, stickied, score, retrieved_on, permalink, parent_id,
 is_submitter, gilded, edited, created_utc, body}

 It was possibly organized this way because the collector wanted everything in one relation for convenience sake.

+QUESTION 3:
+This is my input for explain():
+"SELECT data_table.Input_id, data_table.labeldem, data_table.labelgop, data_table.labeldjt, comment_table.body as
+ comment_body FROM data_table JOIN comment_table ON data_table.Input_id = comment_table.id")

+ The result of .explain() shows that even though we specific JOIN in our sql query, a underlined BroadcastHashJoin will be run.
+ After reads in all the parquet files, spark will filters out all the rows that is NULL on comment_table.id and all the rows that is NULL on data_table.Input_id.
+When one of the relation is small enough to fit in memory that is less than the autoBroadcastJoinThreashold. (the data_table relation), spark performs a broadcast hash join.
+The smaller relation data_table will only be read once and it will be used to create hashtable with key be Input_id and values are all the attributes.
+The smaller relation will joined with the larger relation in the Mapper phase by using the hashtable on comment_table.id.
+Hashing comment_table.id will give us the key which will map to a value from data_table.